 Every dog has two glands either side of their anus that produce fluid when a bowel movement takes place.
 Why does this happen, you may ask?
 Well, some scientists believe that it could be another way of marking their scent, just like urine.

 When it comes to your pup’s dental hygiene, nothing is more important as a puppy parent than keeping on top of their oral health.
-Whether it is brushing their teeth once a day, using a specific dental mouth wash in their water or giving your pooch a dental stick; actively looking after their oral hygiene is paramount when trying to avoid dangerous teeth and gum illnesses or diseases.
+Whether it is brushing their teeth once or twice a day, using a specific dental mouth wash or giving your pooch a dental stick; actively looking after their oral hygiene is paramount…

-First, check to see the color and health of their gums; are they red, bleeding or swollen?
-Healthy gums should be bubblegum pink, turning white when pressed, then quickly returning back to pink after a few seconds.
+First, check to see the color and health of their gums; healthy gums should be bubblegum pink, turning white when pressed, then quickly returning to pink after a few seconds.

 It’s important to take your dog to the vet for a deep tooth clean at least once a year, preferably twice.
 These visits also give your vet a chance to do a thorough check, enabling them to spot and respond to any issues before they become big (and expensive!) problems.

-Simple changes like adding dog friendly dental formula to your pet’s water every day could be the difference between optimal oral health and heart-breaking dental conditions.
+Simple changes like adding dog friendly dental formula to your pet’s routine every day could contribute to maintaining their oral health…

 Did you know, dogs do not sweat the same way as humans do?

 Although they still perspire a small amount, it should only leave a subtle ‘doggy’ odor in their fur – nothing too offensive.
-However, if your pup is suffering from a skin infection, the skin will smell unpleasant, cheesy and sweet.
+However, if the skin smells unpleasant, cheesy, and sweet, there may be an underlying issue.

 It could be an abscess

 Dog smells bad?
-Very similar to a skin infection, an abscess can create quite an unpleasant smell too.
-These pockets of pus build up under the skin, originating from an infection (maybe skin), a wound, or a bite from another animal or insect.
+Abscesses can create quite an unpleasant smell, too.
+These pockets of pus build up under the skin, originating from an infection, a wound, or a bite from another animal or insect.
 Abscesses can cause extreme discomfort and irritation, with many also triggering a fever, lack of appetite or energy.
 Sometimes these abscesses can rupture, which will produce an awful pong that you won’t be able to miss.

 If you have a pooch that has a thick, full coat like German Shepherds or Akitas, abscesses can grow large and undetected by the cover of long hair.
 As long as you visit your vet and have them treat it, your pup should be able to make a full recovery.